MinaProtocol/mina/README-dev.md

 This script was tested on channel `20.03` but should work well on newer channels too.

 Troubleshooting tip: to remove everything and build from scratch, use `rm -Rf ~/.opam _build`.

+#### Testing on a remote host

+For binaries built with nix there is an easy way to test mina on a remote host.

+1. Make sure your host has at least 16GB of RAM and direct external IP address
+2. Setup nix with `scripts/nixos-setup.sh`
+3. Build mina for mainnet with `nix-shell --run 'DUNE_PROFILE=mainnet make build'`
+4. Configure SSH host with `scripts/upload-nix-remote.sh {username}@{sshserver}`
+5. Launch Mina daemon with `ssh o@{sshserver} './launch.sh daemon --config-file genesis_ledgers/mainnet.json --generate-genesis-proof true --peer-list-url https://storage.googleapis.com/mina-seed-lists/mainnet_seeds.txt'`

+Note that scripts will setup user `o` on the remote machine and allow SSH authentication in the same way it's configured for `{username}` (scripts rely on SSH key authentication method being configured).

 ### Developer Setup (MacOS)